Sydney Tree Services

 Some situations warrant immediate pruning regardless of the calendar:

-• Dead branches: Remove any time—they're a hazard and entry point for disease
+• Dead branches: Remove any time, as they're a hazard and entry point for disease

 • Storm damage: Address immediately to prevent further damage